zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 ## Buggable

-Some of you have already seen my prototype fembot `buggable`.
-She was... well, let's just say the name suits her.
+Some of you have already seen my prototype bot `buggable`.
+It was... well, let's just say the name suits it.

 ```irc
 <buggable> ☠ [travis build above] One job failed but NOT due to the timeout.